istio/istio.io/content/en/docs/tasks/security/dns-cert/index.md

 {{< boilerplate experimental-feature-warning >}}

-In existing Istio implementation, the DNS certificates of Galley and Sidecar Injector are provisioned and managed by Citadel, which is a large component that maintains its own signing key and also acts as a CA for Istio.
+By default, the DNS certificates of Galley and Sidecar Injector are provisioned and managed by Citadel, which is a large component that maintains its own signing key and also acts as a CA for Istio.
-This task shows how to provision and manage DNS certificates in Istio through a lightweight component (called Chiron), which signs certificates at Kubernetes CA without maintaining its own private key.
+This task shows how to provision and manage DNS certificates in Istio through a lightweight component (called Chiron), which signs certificates using Kubernetes CA APIs without maintaining its own private key.

 ## Before you begin